cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

               P3M = "model[-P3M] => model"

-Here's a possible valid use-case for mixed cycling: consider a portable date-time cycling workflow of model jobs that can each take too long to run on some supported platforms.
+Here's a possible valid use-case for mixed cycling: consider a portable datetime cycling workflow of model jobs that can each take too long to run on some supported platforms.
 This could be handled without changing the cycling structure of the workflow by splitting the run (at each cycle point) into a variable number of shorter steps, using more steps on less powerful hosts.